jkries/HEIC-No-More/README.md

 - Developers working with image assets
 - Anyone frustrated by HEIC file compatibility issues

+## 📥 Download

+The latest Windows executable is available on the [Releases page](https://github.com/jkries/heic-no-more/releases/latest).

 ## 💻 How to use

 - On **Windows**, you can simply run the executable (you may need to approve a security prompt).